 For CBD, you may want to try taking just 15 mg of it and see how this affects you.
 For THC, more caution is required because of its psychoactive properties.
 It may benefit you to start with just 5 mg of high THC weed, especially if you are a beginner or infrequent user.

 Also, CBD can come in various forms too.
+Websites like Gold Bee are great to browse through if you are interested in what products are on offer, so you can see just how wide the product range is nowadays for CBD.
 You will need less CBD when you smoke or vape it while taking a tincture will require more.
 The most inefficient method is ingesting CBD with capsules or edibles, and you will need the most CBD with this method to feel the same effects.

 For the best results, you can try the best CBD tablets from a reputable online store like CBDfx where you’ll get a wide range of products at very affordable prices.